xrickastley/origins-math-docs/docs/notes/resource_backed_fields.md

 # Resource-backed fields

+### This is too long!
+Is there a summary?

+Basically, Resource-backed fields is a core feature of **Origins: Math** that allows you to use resources in specified Action and Condition types.

+To avoid naming conflicts and to improve readability (it would be very confusing for someone else to see a Resource ID in a normally-`int`/`float` field!), the "Origins: Math" version of an Action/Condition Type would be `origins-math:<type>` for standard types in Apoli/Origins and `origins-math:<modid>/<type>` for types added in by other Origins mods.
+You **must** use the "Origins: Math" version as using the original version will result in your power file being invalid!

+Resources are evaluated based on the entity executing the action, which we will call the "*evaluator*".
+For Entity Action/Condition Types, the *evaluator* is the entity the action is performed on.
+For Bi-entity Action/Condition Types, the *evaluator* is the **actor** entity, and for Item Action/Condition Types, the *evaluator* is the **holder** of the `ItemStack`.
+Do note that if: the *evaluator* does **not exist** (possible in Item Action/Condition Types) or if the *evaluator* does **not have the requested resource**, a value of `0` is supplied instead.

+When debugging why some resources don't work, it is **imperative** that you know "**Which entity is the action/condition being evaluated on?**".
+For more information, you may refer to the ["Invalid" resource values](#invalid-resource-values) section, as this caveat is explained in great detail and should be useful in debugging this issue.

 ### Introduction

 When you start up Minecraft with logs enabled, you might've seen the following in the logs.